 Brighton: “She loves RED for Holidays — And So Do You.”

 D’Artagnan: “Send Them Steak!
 15% OFF All Steaks & Chops — Sale Ends Sunday”.

-➢ enter a subject line and a preheader text.
+This info goes right after an email subject line and a preheader text.

 There is no single rule regarding what a professional email header must look like.
 It all depends… But we will provide you with a number of ideas and examples.